bitfocus/companion-module-barco-dcs/HELP.md

 * Type in the IP address of the device.
 * The device will communicate over port 23.

+>> Updated port can be changed as new firmware uses port 3000

 ### Available actions
 * Run Command
 * Take